sanckh/PantryApp/backend/README.md

  Does this server actually run yet?
 Well, yes.
 But it won't handle any actual data since the handlers are currently using mock data.
 (We gotta choose the transfer format)

+ To test the current functionality, run the test script `pantryTest.sh` while the backend is running in a different terminal tab.